llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

   include "uses_example.td"
 ```

-The example above shows this:
+The example above shows this anti-pattern:

 * The file `example.td` defines the class `Example`.
 * `uses_example.td` uses the class `Example`, but does not include `example.td`.